Enter GrameenEnergy.com

 in sulphuric acid and metals.
 The process treats the water so that it reaches potable standards in an area where drinking

-Willis Renewable Energy Systems (www.willis-renewables.com) for their
+water is scarce.
+(Commended) Willis Renewable Energy Systems (www.willis-renewables.com) for their

 Solasyphon which is used to retrofit a solar thermal system into an existing hot water cylinder.
 The device uses a thermo-symphonic